 Returns must be submitted monthly.
-However, some businesses are allocated tax periods of either three or six months upon application and approval by the ZRA.
-VAT returns must be lodged with the ZRA within 21 days after the end of the prescribed accounting period.
+However, some businesses are allocated tax periods of either three or six months upon application to and approval by the ZRA.

+VAT returns and any VAT payable must be lodged with the ZRA within 21 days after the end of the prescribed accounting period.
+VAT returns are filed electronically.

 VAT due must be paid within 21 days following the end of the prescribed accounting period.

-VAT may be paid in cash, per cheque or by way of a bank transfer.
-Payments must be in the Zambian Kwacha.
+VAT may be paid in cash, or by cheque or bank transfer.
+Payments must be in the Zambian currency (Kwacha).